Key Points

 They determined that, after doing the calculations and analysis, only three factors were statistically significant, but due to the low resolution, they were not able to learn anything about the interactions.
 A full factorial was then run using the three factors.

-The optimal settings suggested by the experiment were used in a confirmatory run to see if the changes actually improved fill level.
+The optimal settings suggested by the experiment were used in a confirmatory run to see if the changes improved the fill level.
 It did, and they replicated the new settings on the rest of the machines.

 Running a DOE requires planning and discipline.
 The results of your experiment can become contaminated and untrustworthy if you don’t take care.